adamkoval/phantom-analysis/README.md

 # Quick description
 For now this package is in its infancy, and who knows how useful it will be in the end.
-Anyways, I need to back things up and perhaps it wouldn't hurt to practice some version control.
+Anyways, I need to back things up and it wouldn't hurt to get back in the swing of version control.

 Quick summary of the files here:
 1. script\_utils.py - the main handler of all script stuff like arguments, importing stuff, etc.